Good Customer Service Increases Sales

 Social Media Complaints Will Increase

 In 2020, customers are well aware that if they complain in a ‘public space’ such as on social media, they are likely to receive the best customer service.
-Our recent survey found that 5% of people follow brands on social media just so that they can complain.
+A social media survey found we carried out found that 5% of people follow brands on social media just so that they can complain.

 Brands need to be seen responding to unhappy customers in a way that showcases their most effective problem-solving skills.
 Unfortunately, if you don’t deal with complaints in a timely or constructive way, anyone who lands on your profiles will only see the negative comments, and not the positive way in which they were handled.
 This poor customer service could be turning potential customers away from making a purchase, as it will look as though you don’t care about your customers.